kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 - 🔒 **Stored Credentials** are not transferred.
 Credentials for data sources, reports, and datasets must be **manually re-entered** on the target.
 - 📬 **Standard Subscription Migration** depends on valid credentials.
 If credentials are missing, subscription migration will fail silently or partially.
+- It currently supports only SSRS Report server in Native mode for migrations.
 - ✅ **Recommended Workflow**:
   1. Migrate SSRS items (folders, reports, datasets, data sources) first.
   2. Manually set credentials on the target SSRS.